dimbimbo3/COMS115-Projects-1/README.md

 # COMS115-Projects-1
-My projects for COMS115 (Intro. to Computer Science II - Java II) at SCCC
+My projects for Intro. to Computer Science II (Java II) at SCCC

 *Missing "SalesData.txt" for SalesAnalysisDriver*